emperialll/FastEmotionAPI/README.md

-Below is a comprehensive `README.md` file written in Markdown for your project.
-It includes an overview, setup instructions, usage examples, API endpoints, and other relevant details based on your provided code.

----

 # Fast Emotion API

 A simple FastAPI-based application that analyzes the emotional tone of user messages using the Twinword Emotion Analysis API and responds with a tailored reply.
 This project detects emotions like joy, surprise, anger, fear, sadness, and disgust, and generates human-like responses based on the dominant emotion.